Matt Robinson (actor): Post-Sesame Street

 Following his time with CTW, Robinson continued to produce and write for movies, television and the stage.
 He wrote and produced, under the direction of Stan Lathan, Save The Children (1973), a musical performance that was a spinoff of a black exposition conducted by People to Save Humanity.
 Robinson would continue his work as a producer and writer in the 1974 film Amazing Grace, which was about a group of neighbors seeking to overthrow some shady, money-hungry politicians.

 After leaving Sesame Street, Robinson returned to Philadelphia and to WCAU-TV, where he starred on The Candy Apple News Company, a locally produced children's show where a small human cast interacted with puppets in a radio and newspaper office.
 Other post-Sesame Street work included writing episodes for Sanford and Son, The Waltons and Eight Is Enough, and writing and producing for CBS's children's series Captain Kangaroo.

 The Cosby Show (1983–1990)

 In 1983, Robinson joined the crew of NBC's The Cosby Show as a producer and writer.
 The family sitcom, which aired from 1984 for eight seasons until 1992, revolved around the life of the Huxtable family – an affluent African-American family in Brooklyn, New York.
 Robinson transitioned between writer, executive story consultant, executive story editor and soundtrack writer for over 50 episodes of the show, eventually becoming a co-producer.
-He acted in one episode, "Cliff's Nightmare", as a French scientist.
+He acted in one episode, "Cliff's Nightmare", as a French scientist (coincidentally, this episode also featured cameos by the Muppets).